MassitOps/vhireapp/README.md

 Just a mobile application made with `flutter`, `dart`, and `firebase` to theoretically help people to easily rent vehicles.

+The application installable apk file is in the /pinned_files folder, you also have a how to use manual in this folder

 ## Made by
 ##### AHISSOU Marth-Massit
 ##### AVALLA Onésime